bayerf42/Lox68k/doc/porting.md

     code when embedding the entire `Obj` structure as first member in derived structures like `ObjFunction`.
 When `Obj` was 8 bytes long, everything worked, but when reducing it to 6 bytes (to save heap, `type` and `marked` only need 1 byte), the compiler used 4 bytes as structure size, leading to totally wrong offsets in derived structures.
-Fixed by manually expanding `Obj`s fields in each derived structure.
+Fixed by macro `OBJ_HEADER` expanding `Obj`s fields in each derived structure.
   * Some macros were resolved incorrectly, e.g. `READ_CONSTANT` in `vm.c`.
 Had to expand
     manually.
   * Wrong word-size absolute addressing